 Publications and accepted papers

-Published in: Journal of Environmental Economics and Management, 2023
+Forthcoming in: Journal of Environmental Economics and Management, 2024 [PDF]

 Global benefits of the international diffusion of carbon pricing policies